-The liquidity risk for this sub-fund is 'Medium' because the sub-fund can invest in instruments with a lower liquidity, namely: real estate certificates, real estate shares or real estate funds.
+The liquidity risk for this sub-fund is 'Medium' because the sub-fund can invest in instruments with a lower liquidity, namely: this sector may include companies with a smaller market capitalisation.

 Exchange or currency risk: The risk that the value of an investment will be affected by changes in exchange rates.
 This risk exists only to the extent that the UCI invests in assets that are denominated in a currency that develops differently from the reference currency of the sub-fund.
 For instance, a sub-fund denominated in USD will not be exposed to any exchange risk when investing in bonds or equities denominated in USD, but it will be exposed to an exchange risk when investing in bonds or equities denominated in EUR.